Last Updated on November 27, 2020 by HodgePodgeDays

-It’s rare a craft tutorial comes with a soundtrack, but I’ve had this earworm the whole time I’ve been making this space craft, so it’s only fair to pass it on.
-This month Craft Merrily have challenged the Bostik Bloggers to create a space themed craft.
-I was very happy with this brief as my son has a space themed bedroom and I knew whatever I made would end up hanging from his ceiling being admired by 6 year olds.
+It’s rare a craft tutorial comes with a soundtrack, but I’ve had this earworm the whole time I’ve been making this planet, so it’s only fair to pass it on.
+My son has a space themed bedroom and I fancied that I could add to its charm by making Uranus and hanging it from his ceiling, ready to be admired by his fellow 6 year olds.

-I decided to create a planet and I wanted to make one with rings because they’re prettier right?
-I didn’t want to do Saturn as that was too obvious, so my husband suggested Uranus as it does have rings.
+We decided to create a planet and I wanted to make one with rings because they’re prettier right?
+I didn’t want to do Saturn as that was too obvious, so my space savvy friend suggested Uranus as it does have rings.

 How to make your own Uranus